gemi254/ConfigAssist-ESP32-ESP8266/README.md

 ## How to use variables

-**ConfigAssist** consists of single file "configAssist.h" that must be included in your application The application variables can be used directly by accessing the **class** itself by operator **[]** i.e.
+**ConfigAssist** consists of single file "ConfigAssist.h" that must be included in your application The application variables can be used directly by accessing the **class** itself by operator **[]** i.e.